Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 April 2025 01.32.12 UTC
+- WIB: Minggu, 20 April 2025 02.20.18 UTC
-- WITA: Minggu, 20 April 2025 02.32.12 UTC
+- WITA: Minggu, 20 April 2025 03.20.18 UTC
-- WIT: Minggu, 20 April 2025 03.32.12 UTC
+- WIT: Minggu, 20 April 2025 04.20.18 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: technology
+Kategori: success